jpag/es6-classes-babel-webpack/readme.md

 # ES6 classes with webpack + babel

-## TODO:
--router
--main app / entry point
--AMD style loading/ selective library loading of content.

 ## Why
 I don't want to work in dependency hell.
 Right out of the gate this framework is very lean.

 ## Loose framework to build out ES6 classes using Babel and Webpack

 A very incomplete framework.
 - Deployment functions are not complete.
 - Basics are working.
-- no shims or polyfill checks are implements yet for legacy browsers.
+- no shims or polyfill checks implemented yet (for legacy browsers).

+### TODO:
+    -router
+    -main app / entry point
+    -AMD style loading/ selective library loading of content.

 ## Development Stack

-Server runs on Node
+### Server
+    loose node server to deliver static content.

+### Cient
+    compiled files from watched webpack/babel.
+    stylus files are compiled on watch as well.

 All package management and tasks are run through NPM.
+Stylus with autoprefixer

 ### notes on using webpack babel

-#### specify parts of a library instead of the whole kitchen sink (lodash)
+#### specify parts of a library instead of the whole kitchen sink

 #### Reduce transpiled code helpers with babel and webpack: avoiding duplication/bloat